BradGunnerSGT/cheetsheet/README.md

 Cheetsheet requires Python 2.7+ and the following python modules:
 - ReportLab: module for PDF generation.
 - Markdown: for formatting text to HTML or other markup

+Usage
+====

+Copy the template file (songs/.template.json) to a new file in the ''songs'' directory, and edit it.
+Once you have modified the file to have the correct sections, lyrics, etc then run the following command:

+    bin/cheetsheet.py songs/songname.json

+This will create a new file named ''songs/songname.pdf''.